 So why doesn’t everyone use a multi-coat epoxy sealer for their garage floors?
 The answer lies in both cost and application.
 As wonderful as these sealers are, they are more expensive to use and sometimes difficult to install properly for the average homeowner.
 A contractor will charge between $4 and $5 a square foot to install this type of system.
-If you are fairly confident in your “do it yourself” skills as a homeowner however, you can install a multi-coat epoxy flooring for around $500 to $600 dollars in materials and supplies for a typical two-car garage.
-That would include two topcoats of clear.
+If you are fairly confident in your DIY skills as a homeowner however, you can install a multi-coat epoxy flooring for around $500 to $600 dollars in materials and supplies for a typical two-car garage depending on the product you choose.

 Don’t expect to install a multi-coat epoxy garage floor in one day though.
 Four days is the typical amount of time that is needed before your garage can be returned to service after the sealers are applied.
 This is due to the curing time needed for 2-part resinous sealers.